Open Call Project

 ・Food expenses

-・Material costs for works (excluding works donated to Ryukyu Villa)
+・Material costs for works (excluding works donated to the Ryukyu Villa)

 ▼Requests to Participating Artists